Andrew G. Vajna

-Andrew G. Vajna (born András György Vajna; 1 August 1944 – 20 January 2019) was a Hungarian film producer whose films include the first three entries in the Rambo series, Total Recall, Tombstone, Die Hard with a Vengeance, Evita, and Terminator 3.
-He founded the now-defunct production companies Carolco Pictures, Cinergi Pictures, and C2 Pictures, frequently in collaboration with Mario Kassar.
+Andrew G. Vajna (born András György Vajna; 1 August 1944 – 20 January 2019) was a Hungarian film producer.
+He produced films including the first three entries in the Rambo series, Total Recall, Tombstone, Die Hard with a Vengeance, Evita, and Terminator 3.
+Vajna founded the now-defunct production companies Carolco Pictures, Cinergi Pictures, and C2 Pictures, frequently in collaboration with Mario Kassar.

 Biography

 Early life and first business successes

-Andrew G. Vajna was born in Budapest to György Vajna (born Weidmann), a merchant, and his wife, Klára.
+Andrew G. Vajna was born in Budapest to merchant György Vajna (born Weidmann) and his wife Klára.
 His family was Jewish.
-In 1956 at the age of 12, he fled from Hungary and with the support of Red Cross he made his way alone to Canada.
+In 1956, at the age of 12, he fled Hungary and with the support of Red Cross made his way alone to Canada.
 He arrived having no friends and speaking no English.
-Later on he reunited with his parents in Los Angeles, USA, who fled Hungary separately.
-He studied cinematography at University of California, Los Angeles and then joined the university's Educational Motion Picture Department where he worked on different projects.
+He would reunite with his parents in Los Angeles after they fled Hungary separately.
+He studied cinematography at University of California, Los Angeles, then joined the university's Educational Motion Picture Department, where he worked on various projects.

-Preferring independence Vajna left UCLA to set up his own photo studio, but that venture soon came to end when he broke his leg in a ski accident and business could not operate for 9 months.
-After his recovery he became a hairdresser and teamed up with a boyhood friend, Gábor Koltai, a wig stylist in Hollywood, to produce high quality wigs.
-Vajna moved to Hong Kong where he established his own wig manufacturing company, called Gilda Fashion.
-Finally Vajna sold the firm in 1973.
-By that time the company employed more than 3,000 people.
+Preferring independence, Vajna left UCLA to establish a photo studio, but that venture soon came to end when he broke his leg in a ski accident and the business could not operate for nine months.
+After his recovery, he became a hairdresser and teamed up with a boyhood friend, Gábor Koltai, a wig stylist in Hollywood, to produce high-quality wigs.
+Vajna moved to Hong Kong, where he established a wig-manufacturing company, Gilda Fashion.
+When Vajna sold the firm in 1973, it employed more than 3,000 people.

 Entering the film industry – The Carolco times

-Vajna launched his career in the entertainment industry with his purchase of motion picture theatres in the Far East.
-He founded Panasia Films Limited in Hong Kong, a highly profitable venture in the distribution, acquisition and representation of films.
-After Vajna negotiated the sales of Panasia to Raymond Chow's Golden Harvest Company in 1976, and met Mario Kassar at the 1975 Cannes Film Festival, he and the film producer and industry executive formed Carolco, specializing in sales, financing and distribution of films worldwide.
-Vajna and Kassar had rented a small office on Melrose Avenue where their desks faced each other in the office and Vajna's wife and Kassar's girlfriend were their secretaries.
+Vajna launched his career in the entertainment industry by buying cinemas in the Far East.
+He founded Panasia Films Limited in Hong Kong, which became a highly profitable venture in the distribution, acquisition, and representation of films.
+Vajna sold Panasia to Raymond Chow's Golden Harvest Company in 1976.

+The previous year, he met film producer and industry executive Mario Kassar at the 1975 Cannes Film Festival.
+The duo founded Carolco to finance, sell, and distribute films worldwide.
+They rented a small office on Melrose Avenue where their desks faced each other; their secretaries were Vajna's wife and Kassar's girlfriend.
 In less than four years, Carolco became one of the top three foreign sales organizations in motion pictures industry.

-In 1982, Vajna was a founder and then president of the American Film Marketing Association.
-During that same year, Vajna and Kassar made their film production debut with Rambo: First Blood, starring Sylvester Stallone.
+In 1982, Vajna helped establish the American Film Marketing Association, and Vajna and Kassar made their film production debut with Rambo: First Blood, starring Sylvester Stallone.
 First Blood was a success, grossing $120 million internationally.
 Rambo: First Blood Part II was released in 1985, generating more than $300 million worldwide.

 Vajna was executive producer with Mario Kassar on such films such as Alan Parker's Angel Heart, and Rambo III.
 Other projects include Music Box, Mountains of the Moon, Total Recall, Air America, Narrow Margin and Jacob's Ladder.